 The mountains are an alluring environment and climbing them is a British invention (and obsession!).
-Living and working in the mountains is demanding and occasionally dangerous.
+Living, working and being a medic in the mountains is demanding and occasionally dangerous.
 There are special medical problems associated with hypoxia at higher altitudes and freezing temperatures, and there is potential for trauma due to avalanches, falls, crevasses on glaciers and other terrain hazards.
 The mountain medic needs to be able to navigate and be sure footed and confident in the mountains and on steep terrain.
 You also need to be physically fit and able to practice medicine on the mountainside, where simply assessing a casualty is a challenge in wet, windy weather, not to mention that evacuation is likely to be difficult or at least awkward.
 This practical, hands on course is lead by mountain medic experts and assumes no prior mountain experience.
 We take students through the most important medical skills and knowledge required for this special environment in addition to learning and practicing fundamental mountain craft skills that are a pre-requisite to safe, secure movement in the hills.
-Mountain Medicine is a fun, 2-day course normally held over a weekend in North Wales between June and September that’s more outdoors than indoors.
-The Sept.
-2013 SOLD OUT.
-2014 dates coming soon.
+Mountain Medicine is a fun, 2-day course that’s more outdoors than indoors and held over a weekend in the Lake District in 2015.

 What students say

 Enjoyed it all.

 Content was well balanced between mountain stuff and medicine.

 I learned a lot about just the basics of navigation – gave me a super idea of what I am interested in and need to do more to learn about.

 Good to learn by doing.